Interroblank/maze-solver/README.md

 	}
 ```

 Given mazes can be (within reason) to any degree of size and complexity.
 If there is no path from 's' to 'f', 'solve()' will return ```null```.
-A call to the above method will return 'LLDDRRRDDL'.
+A call to the above method will print 'LLDDRRRDDL'.

 ## Solution Legend: